The History of Rome - Part One

 4. Getting around the city

 6. Rome Markets

 8. Day trips from Rome

-9. Fun Facts
+9. Fun Facts / Churches & Basilicas

-As legend has it, Rome began in 753 B.C. by the twin sons of the Princess Rhea Silvia (who was also a vestal virgin), and Mars the god of war.
+As legend has it, Rome was founded in 753 B.C. by the twin sons of the Princess Rhea Silvia (who was also a vestal virgin), and Mars the god of war.
 The ruler, King Amulius, who had overthrown Rhea’s father from the throne, learned of the birth of Rhea's sons and fearing that the enfants would grow to manhood and depose him, decided to take measures to ensure that they did not reach manhood.
 Not wanting to outright murder the babies, he opted to let fate be the determining factor.
 Romulus and Remus were put into a basket, which was then placed in the Tiber river with the intent that the basket would fill with water and drown the twins.
 There is also a version of the story that has the basket left on the banks of the river so the twins would die of exposure.
 Either way, King Amulius was sure the twins would die without him actually being the one to physically kill them.
 However, the god of the river, Tiberinusa, saved that twins and gave them to a she-wolf who suckled the enfants.
 That is why you will see statues, murals and frescos depicting a female wolf suckling two young boys.

 The twins were later adopted by a shepherd, grew to be adults, developed fighting skills and became strong, fearless warriors.
 Being natural leaders, they were soon followed by an army.
 They came to learn of their noble heritage and set out to retake the throne for their family.
 Romulus killed King Amulius thereby proving that the king’s fears about the threat that the twins posed to him, were valid.